wagtail/wagtail/docs/advanced_topics/images/title_generation_on_upload.md

 # Title generation on upload

 When uploading an image, Wagtail takes the filename, removes the file extension, and populates the title field.
-This section is about how to customise this filename to title conversion.
+This section is about how to customize this filename to title conversion.

 The filename to title conversion is used on the single file widget, multiple upload widget, and within chooser modals.

-You can also customise this [same behaviour for documents](../documents/title_generation_on_upload).
+You can also customize this [same behavior for documents](../documents/title_generation_on_upload).

-You can customise the resolved value of this title using a JavaScript [event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) which will listen to the `'wagtail:images-upload'` event.
+You can customize the resolved value of this title using a JavaScript [event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) which will listen to the `'wagtail:images-upload'` event.

-The simplest way to add JavaScript to the editor is via the [`insert_global_admin_js` hook](insert_global_admin_js), however any JavaScript that adds the event listener will work.
+The simplest way to add JavaScript to the editor is via the [`insert_global_admin_js` hook](insert_global_admin_js), however, any JavaScript that adds the event listener will work.

 ## DOM event